mrchristine/db-migration/README.md

 ```

 Limitations:
 * Instance profiles (AWS only): Group access to instance profiles will take precedence.
-If a user is added to the role directly, and has access via a group, only the group access will be granted during a migration.
+If a user is added to the role
+directly, and has access via a group, only the group access will be granted during a migration.
 * Clusters: Cluster creator will be seen as the single admin user who migrated all the clusters.
-(Relevant for billing purposes)
+(Relevant for billing
+purposes)
   * Cluster creator tags cannot be updated.
-Added a custom tag with the original cluster creator for DBU tracking.
+Added a custom tag named `OriginalCreator` with the original cluster creator
+   for DBU tracking.
 * Jobs: Job owners will be seen as the single admin user who migrate the job configurations.
-(Relevant for billing purposes)
+(Relevant for billing
+purposes)
   * Jobs with existing clusters that no longer exist will be reset to the default cluster type
   * Jobs with older legacy instances will fail with unsupported DBR or instance types.
-See release notes for the latest supported releases.
+See release notes for the latest
+   supported releases.